pilotmoon/popclipweb/site/guide/index.md

 PopClip's user interface is available English, Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovak, Spanish, and Turkish.

 The documentation only available in English.

+## Frequently Asked Questions

+*See also [Troubleshooting](/kb/troubleshooting) if you have questions about technical issues.*

+- **Is there / will you make a version of PopClip for iPhone or iPad?**
+  Unfortunately PopClip would not be possible on iOS, due to the way iOS apps work.

+- **Is there / will you make a version of PopClip for Windows?**
+  I don't make a Windows version of PopClip and I have no plans to do so.
+There is a similar app for Windows called [SnipDo](https://snipdo-app.com/) (formerly Pantherbar), which the developer says was was inspired by PopClip.
+However, I have no involvement with that app at all.

+- **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?**
+  I'd love it to do this, but it is technically not possible (as far as I know).